-Often this type of injury leaves a bloody "stump" of tissue that would normally be inside the toenail housing.
+This type of injury often leaves a bloody "stump" of tissue that would normally be inside the toenail housing.
 This is very tender and sensitive, and you should have your vet take a look at this type of injury as soon as possible.

-If a large amount of toenail has been removed, most vets will bandage the area and prescribe a short course of antibiotics as prophylaxis against infection.
+If a large amount of toenail has been removed, most vets will bandage the area and prescribe a short course of antibiotics as protection against infection.
 Another method is to use an antibiotic ointment (with frequent bandage changes) on the stump for lubrication and reduced friction and pain.